Walks, Sports and Recreation

 Marlborough War WalkA Town centre walk - about 2 miles

 A foot & cycle path following a disused railway line going north from Marlborough, linking with a number of rights of way along its route7 miles one way

-Marlborough is in the heart of the AONB.
-Explore the North Wessex Downs Area of Outstanding Natural Beauty and download walking routes here
+Marlborough is in the heart of North Wessex Downs National Landscape.
+Explore this beautiful area, download and find walking routes here